Network: Comedy Central.

 Drunk History delves into stories about Teddy Roosevelt and the Rough Riders, the kidnapping of Patty Heart, explorers Lewis and Clark, and gunfighter Billy the Kid, as well as Edwin and John Wilkes Booth.
 From the Alamo and the Scopes Monkey Trial, to Watergate, and beyond, no subject is off-limits.

 What do you think?
 Do you like the Drunk History TV series?
-Should this TV show be cancelled or renewed for another season on Comedy Central?
+Should this TV show have been cancelled?
+Would you have watched a seventh season on Comedy Central?